PlanktoScope/PlanktoScope/documentation/README.md

 You can view the published documentation at the following URLs:

-- <https://docs-edge.planktoscope.community/>: this shows the "edge" (i.e. development) version of documentation on the `master` branch of the main PlanktoScope repository at https://github.com/PlanktoScope/PlanktoScope .
+- <https://docs-edge.planktoscope.community/>: this shows the "edge" (i.e. development) version of documentation on the `main` branch of the main PlanktoScope repository at https://github.com/PlanktoScope/PlanktoScope .
 Note that this version probably contains errors and broken content, and it is not an official release of the documentation.
 This version of the documentation is hosted as a way for documentation maintainers to preview changes while working together across pull requests.
 - <https://docs-beta.planktoscope.community/>: this shows the "beta" version of documentation on the `beta` branch of the main PlanktoScope repository.
 This version is shown to beta testers; it probably has problems, but it is more reliable than the "edge" version
 - <https://docs.planktoscope.community>: this shows the "stable" version of documentation on the `stable` branch of the main PlanktoScope repository.
 This is the up-to-date version of PlanktoScope documentation which all PlanktoScope users should refer to as the official documentation website.